minhlab/concrete-java/README.md

 Consult the [README.md](ingesters/simple/README.md) for the simple ingesters project.

 ## Building

+Just run `mvn clean install` from the project root.

 Ensure that you run maven commands with 'clean', otherwise things may fail.

 Maven Dependencies